DannyCool46/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 #!/bin/bash
-file 12 Create a script that prints all possible combinations of two letters, except oo
+Write a script that prints a number with two decimal places, followed by a new linThe number will be stored in the environment variable NUM